top of page

 What We Do

 URE reimagines arts and entertainment as equitable, cooperative, and accessible ecosystems.
-Grounded in Black feminist theory, African-Diasporic healing traditions, community care, and cooperative economics, we create pathways that transform creative practice into stability, ownership, and collective power—offering a North Star for how U.S. cultural sectors can move from extraction to collaboration while centering those most impacted by structural inequity.
+Grounded in Black feminist theory, African-Diasporic healing traditions, community care, and cooperative economics, we create pathways that transform creative practice into stability, connection, and collective power.

 Our Values